About Hidden Facts and Non-Printing Sections

 Turn on XBRL and make sure you tag the original facts in the primary document first with concepts and dates.

-Go to the hidden fact section and tag facts using the XBRL Detail Tagging dialogue box and options.
+Go to the hidden fact section and tag facts using the XBRL Detail Tagging dialog box and options.
 See the Tagging Facts article for additional information.

 A drop-down list of paste options appears, where you can select the attributes of the XBRL data to paste.
 The drop-down also describes the data that exists on the clipboard and the destinations where you are allowed to paste the data.